3 Steps to Boost Your Transition Planning

 • A strong sense of what needs to be in your new blueprint.

-Step 3.
-Create the New Blueprint
+Step 3: Create the new blueprint

 Remember, an architectural blueprint only provides the overall design and measurements of the structure.
 It does not go into the detail of how to actually build or bring the structure to fruition.
 Similarly, you don’t have to solve all of the questions and provide extensive detail today.
 Let’s first start with your vision and the general design of your new program.